Since 2013, I have taught Mindfulness, Meditation and Resilience in thousands of courses, classes, workshops, and retreats.

 I teach frontline staff in the NHS in regular classes at Darent Valley Hospital.
 I have run the mindfulness and resilience training there since 2014.
 Over 1,000 staff have gone through the training.
 Check the reviews page for the NHS official review. https://bromleymindfulness.org.uk/reviews

 I founded Bromley Mindfulness in 2013.
-Since then, I have taught many thousands of students (online and offline) resilience, mindfulness, and meditation in classes, courses, retreats and workshops.
+Since then, I have taught resilience, mindfulness, and meditation to many thousands of students (online and offline) in classes, courses, retreats, and workshops.

 I run classes for organisations of all kinds, global, national and local.